 To run a business smoothly, you need a solid network infrastructure.
-But, what is a network infrastructure exactly?
+But, what is network infrastructure exactly?
 Network infrastructure connects systems and devices through wired or wireless means (using an entry point such as a router).
 It’s also made up of hardware and software.
 Together, they enable network connectivity and communication between users, services, applications, processes and external networks (e.g., the Internet).
-Anything involved in the network, from servers to wireless routers, come together to make up a business’s network infrastructure.
+Anything involved in the network, from servers to wireless routers and access points come together to make up a business’s network infrastructure.

 How Has Network Infrastructure Changed?